 When cleaning the tracker, use a cotton swab and rubbing alcohol to wipe the charging contacts.
 Use a gentle touch and don’t scrape it with anything that can damage the plating.
 Dust off and dry with a cloth or tissue before attempting to charge.
 You can even use a toothbrush to clean the thing.

 It is worth noting, devices with altimeters have a small hole on the back of the device.
 Don’t insert any items into this hole as it may damage the wearable.

 The procedure to clean the charger is pretty much the same.
 Simply wipe the pins with a cotton swab and rubbing alcohol.
 Dust and dry off when done and make sure that no pieces of the swab are left behind.

 3. The USB port or outlet is faulty

 Still not working?
 There may be something wrong with the USB port.
 Try plugging your charger into a different port.
 A UL-certified wall charger will also work.
-Don’t use a USB hub.
+Avoid using a USB hub.

 4. The tracker isn’t connected securely to the charging cable

-Finally, you should also make sure there are no metal objects such as jewelry, nearby your Fitbit as it charges.
+Furthermore, you should also make sure there are no metal objects such as jewelry, nearby your Fitbit as it charges.
 After your device is charged, unplug the charging cable.
-Fitbit says that for best results, you should not leave it plugged into the charger overnight.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!